-Located on the northwest coast of Malaysia, Penang Island is a dream for food and culture lovers.
-With new direct flights just launched from Hong Kong and Chennai, it’s a destination you can’t afford to miss.
-I spent several days here as part of my three weeks in Malaysia.
-Here is a guide to the perfect 3-day Penang itinerary, including the best street food, street art and affordable accommodation.
+Located on the northwest coast of Malaysia, Penang is great for foodies and fans of street art.
+I’ve been here twice, including as part of my solo three week Malaysia itinerary.
+Here is my guide to the perfect 2 day Penang itinerary, including my experience in each place.
+Get ready for some of Malaysia’s best street food, street art and affordable accommodation.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.